webDva/jekyll-now/about.md

 I'm webdva.
 I'm an independent digital product maker.
 I use my software development skills to make products that serve customers.
 I'm passionate about entrepreneurship and discovering new markets.

 In fact, I am committed to rendering my services as an entrepreneur to consumers and markets.
 As such, I am willing to endure the management of massive complexities that erupt from seeking to gain increased market shares.
 Therefore, I always strive to possess advanced capabilities.
-So, I often find myself engaging in activities like iterating on the designs of accessible user interfaces or leveraging an advanced understanding of computer science principles in order to construct robust infrastructures.

 This public online journal resource provides insight into the chronicles of webdva.
 Not only that, I will also endeavor to share the wisdom that I have as I am a kind individual.